svanimpe/swift-blog/README.md

 },
 ```

-## Deploying to IBM Cloud (Bluemix)
+## Deploying to IBM Cloud

-Hosting Swift apps on IBM Cloud (Bluemix) is extremely easy, thanks to the [Swift buildpack](https://github.com/IBM-Swift/swift-buildpack).
+Hosting Swift apps on IBM Cloud is extremely easy, thanks to the [Swift buildpack](https://github.com/IBM-Swift/swift-buildpack).
 Because this app uses very little memory and does not require a database, hosting it is free.
 An IBM Cloud account includes 256MB of memory for free per month.
 You can increase this to 512MB by adding a credit card and upgrading to a pay-as-you-go account.

 If you don't yet have an IBM Cloud account, sign up for free at [https://console.bluemix.net/](https://console.bluemix.net/).
 When configuring your account, choose the region where you'd like to host your app and create an organization and space.

-Next, download the Bluemix [command-line tools](https://console.bluemix.net/docs/cli/index.html).
+Next, download the [IBM Cloud Developer Tools](https://console.bluemix.net/docs/cli/index.html).
 Once you have them installed, run the following commands to configure them:

 ```
-bx login
+ibmcloud login
-bx target -o <organization> -s <space>
+ibmcloud target -o <organization> -s <space>
 ```

 The first command will ask you for your IBM Cloud credentials.
 For the second command, replace `<organization>` and `<space>` with the appropriate values.